A public art campaign exploring the intersection of storytelling, art and activism.

 Head of United Kingdom chapter, Sara Conway is the Partnership Manager at Young Barnet Foundation, she joined the voluntary sector after a career in communications and the music sector.
 She has worked and volunteered for a range of charities and social enterprises in the children and youth sectors including: Bigga Fish; Spread a Smile; and One to One Children’s Fund.
 Sara is co-founder of Unity, an interfaith friendship and social action volunteering group in North London and the surrounding area, working with a range of local and international organizations.

-Head of education, Kelly Alpert Vest, for two has been a pioneer in the field of cross-cultural and interfaith programming.
+Head of education, Kelly Alpert Vest, has been a pioneer in the field of cross-cultural and interfaith programming.
 Her award winning initiatives have changed the lives and attitudes of many, helping to foster sharing and understanding among some of the most conflicted communities in the world.
-Winner of the Suffolk County Human Rights Award for Excellence in Educational Programming.
-As Director of Community & International Relations for the Suffolk Y JCC, one of the largest JCC’s in North America, Kelly conceived of and lead the HAMSA (Heroes Are Made through Service and Action).
+She conceived and lead HAMSA (Heroes Are Made through Service and Action).
 Her Seeds of Change program, awarded honors by the Holocaust Memorial & Tolerance Center.
-She launched the No Place For Hate® campaign in partnership with Massachusetts municipal leaders which has grown over the last 15 years into a national force for good adopted by municipalities, schools and institutions throughout the country, positively impacting the lives of millions.
+She is one of the creators of the No Place For Hate® campaign.

 Head of Design, Gulraiz Khan, Designer and Lecturer, Humanities & Social Sciences Habib University